Smelly toilets, no fans, bad food: Delhi Police report lists problems at shelter homes for migrants

 Some other problems flagged by the report include: “Fans not working and no power back-up, sanitisation of toilets rarely done, rude behaviour of civil defence staff, foul smell in toilets, water supply in the toilets only between 7 am and 11 am, one soap for bathing and no detergent for washing clothes, mosquito bites.”

 Several homeless people have moved out of the shelter homes after the lockdown, leading to chaos, the report said, citing examples from areas such as the Old Delhi Railway Station and Lahori Gate.

-The police in Kotwali and Kashmere Gate said there were no shortcomings.
+The police in Kotwali and Kashmere Gate said there were no shortcomings in those shelter homes.

 On March 24, Prime Minister Narendra Modi had announced that India was going into lockdown for three weeks in an attempt to prevent the spread of the new coronavirus.
 The initial result was chaos and a huge migrant exodus.
 On the last day of the first phase of the lockdown, Modi announced that the lockdown was going to be extended till May 3.
-This created the conditions for rumours about trains being arranged for migrants to go home, leading to the gathering of hundreds of people at a station in Mumbai.
-The daily wage jobs on which they depended have dried up, leaving them with no income to buy food.
+This led to rumours about trains being arranged for migrants to go home, after which hundreds gathered at a station in Mumbai.
+The daily wage jobs on which migrant workers depended have dried up, leaving them with no income to buy food.
 Many of them are living in cramped shanties, making social distancing an impossibility.

 Also read: